-- Walking the length of standard hallway - o For most healthy participants, this activity could be considered "minimal risk." - o For the elderly or someone recovering from knee surgery, this might be considered "more than minimal risk." - Swimming 500 meters - o For the general population, this activity would be considered "more than minimal risk." - o For members of the varsity high school swim team, this activity could be considered "minimal risk." - b.
+- Walking the length of standard hallway - o For most healthy participants, this activity could be considered "minimal risk." - For the elderly or someone recovering from knee surgery, this might be considered "more than minimal risk." - Swimming 500 meters - o For the general population, this activity would be considered "more than minimal risk." - o For members of the varsity high school swim team, some IRBs may consider this activity to be "no more than minimal risk." - b.
 Ingestion, tasting, smelling, application of a substance that pose any health risk are considered "more than minimal risk".
 Ingestion or tasting projects that involve commonly available food or drink will be evaluated by the IRB who will determine risk level based upon the nature of study and local norms around food typically encountered in the research setting.
-For Example: - Some school IRBs may consider a tasting study minimal risk based on the fact that the food being studied is commonly available to all students in their school. - Conversely, an IRB at another school may deem the same study more than minimal risk if the food being studied is not commonly available to students or they believe that parents in their community would want to provide parental permission before their minor child could participate in the study.
+For Example: - o Some school IRBs may consider a tasting study minimal risk based on the fact that the food being studied is commonly available to all students in their school. - Conversely, an IRB at another school may deem the same study more than minimal risk if the food being studied is not commonly available to students or they believe that parents in their community would want to provide parental permission before their minor child could participate in the study.